 - Total hours worked by all business owners dropped by 29% during the lockdown.

 The lockdown caused due to pandemic led the demands of services and goods to lower or even disappear.
 Also, owners couldn’t access the market to get raw materials or goods.
-These aspects were then followed by a decline in income generation of business owners.
+These aspects led to a decline in income generation of business owners.

 In the past two years, most major industries have faced large drops in the number of active business owners with the only exception being agriculture.
-On the other hand, large businesses, corporates, institutions, conglomerates, were mildly affected as compared to the micro and small businesses.
+However, large businesses were less affected than small ones.
 Construction, restaurants, hotels, transportation, and personal/laundry services all faced large declines in the number of active business owners due to COVID-19.
 According to recent research by Federal Reserve, only 35% of small businesses were healthy at the end of 2019, and that the less healthy ones were more likely to shut down in response to the pandemic.

-While the intensity of the impact differs from sector to sector, few sectors have been hit the most and might continue to suffer until life turns back to normal.
+The intensity of the impact differs from sector to sector.
+However, few sectors have been hit the most and might continue to suffer until life turns back to normal.
 Let us have a look at the most affected industries:

 Tourism is one of the most labor-dependent industries in the world.
 Several countries are even dependent on this industry to run their economy.
 The Covid-19 outbreak has made the tourism and hospitality industries see their worst times.
 The travel bans, border closures, event cancellations, quarantine requirements, and fear of spread, have placed extreme challenges on the tourism and hospitality sectors.
 Guides, tour operators, vehicle drivers, hotels, restaurants, shops, and other facilities related directly or indirectly to tourism have thus taken a hit owing to the spread of the virus.

 The Micro, Small and Medium Enterprises (MSMEs) were out of action during the Lockdown.
 Several reports suggest how MSMEs are suffering under the crisis and that they have no money to pay their employees.
-Even after getting support from the government, many of them are almost on the verge of losing control over losses and unable to generate revenues as well and fighting for their survival.
+Even after getting support from the government, many of them are unable to generate revenues.

 While construction activities have resumed in some areas, there are many hotspots areas in urban areas where key construction projects have been put on hold for several weeks due to the lockdown.
 This has led to unemployment among millions of migrant laborers, who are engaged primarily in construction activities.
 Hardly anyone of these laborers, who live on daily wage, have additional savings to see off the lockdown period.